haddocking/haddocking.github.io/education/disvis-webserver/index.md

-Throughout the tutorial, colored text will be used to refer to questions or instructions and/or PyMol commands.
+Throughout the tutorial, colored text will be used to refer to questions or instructions and/or Chimera commands.

 <a class="prompt prompt-question">This is a question prompt: try answering
 it!</a>
 <a class="prompt prompt-info">This an instruction prompt: follow it!</a>
-<a class="prompt prompt-pymol">This is a PyMol prompt: write this in the
+<a class="prompt prompt-pymol">This is a Chimera prompt: write this in the
 Chimera command line prompt!</a>

 ## Setup

-In order to run this tutorial, which can be run from any operating system and does not require Linux expertise, you will need to install [PyMol][link-pymol] on your computer in order to visualise the input and output data.
+In order to run this tutorial, which can be run from any operating system and does not require Linux expertise, you will need to install [UCSF Chimera][link-chimera] on your computer in order to visualise the input and output data.
 Further, the required data to run this tutorial should be downloaded from this [link][link-data].
 Once downloaded, make sure to unpack the archive.